 6. Different forms

 The mandala comes in a wide array of forms.
 One of them is the “Stupa” that is spotted across the world in monasteries.
-The other form is the “sandpainting” which is a traditional depiction of the mandala.
+The other form is “sandpainting,” which is a traditional depiction of the mandala.
 The sandpainting has Mt.
-Meru at its center and around it are the different continents.
+Meru at its center, and around it is the different continents.

 Mandalas allow you to engage in a journey of self-discovery.
 This is especially important for anyone who may feel lost and would like to engage in an artistic activity.

-In addition, a mandala is used to represent wisdom in the universe.
-Analyzing it keenly makes you realize that there is a hidden message within from different souls that are present in the mandala.
+Also, a mandala is used to represent wisdom in the universe.
+Analyzing it keenly makes you realize a hidden message within from different souls present in the mandala.

 While it’s possible to create mandalas from anything, and sometimes without a purpose, there usually should be an intention behind it.
-You shouldn’t create such art without a purpose.
+It would be best if you didn’t create such art without a purpose.

-People mostly draw mandalas in order to express their feelings.
-The intention is to use the abstract form of art brings about insight for its viewers.
+People mostly draw mandalas to express their feelings.
+The intention is to use the abstract form of art to bring about insight for its viewers.

 10. Leisure and fun

 Mandalas engage its drawers and viewers in a spiritual and self-discovering experience.
 Moreover, they are also drawn for utter fun and leisure.
-This means that you can draw a simple figure that will help you relax and that does not require much thought.
+This means that you can draw a simple figure that will help you relax, which does not require much thought.

 Mandalas come in different types, forms, and varieties.
 The two basic types of mandalas are the:

-Vajra-dhatu which translate to “diamond world” in Sanskrit.
-In Japanese, it’s known as Kongo-kai and means “from the many into one”.
+Vajra-that, which translates to the “diamond world” in Sanskrit.
+In Japanese, it’s known as Kongo-kai and means “from the many into one.”

 Other mandalas types: